melghosh/RelTopic/README.md

 * **TopicLabeling**: define the topic labeling process using RelTopic and Topic-OPA.
 The output is the topic labeling results located in `/labeling-results/csv/`.

-* **Main**: execute the complete process (i.,e. assignment of instances, ontology construction, and topic labeling).
-Besides, it is possible to execute the labeling process of `Le Matin` articles and check the published results.
+* **Main1**: execute the ontology construction process (i.,e. assignment of instances, application of ontology construction).

+* **Main2**: execute the topic labeling process.
+To verify the labeling process of `Le Matin` articles and check the published results.

 #### Labeling Results